-CHAOHUI XIE is the Gallery Manager at project8.
-She started her art journey in 2011 studying a Diploma of Visual Art at RMIT University majoring in painting and photography.
-She later developed her artistic practice and professional experience through a Bachelor of Fine Art (2015), and then a Master of Contemporary Art (2017) at the Victorian College of the Arts (University of Melbourne).
-Since graduating, Xie’s work has been seen in 14 exhibitions in Melbourne and she has curated and directed 5 exhibitions.
-Now, Xie brings all this knowledge, experience and enthusiasm to the project8 team.
+CHAOHUI XIE is the Assistant Curator at project8 and works closely with Cūrā8 to help develop project8’s exhibition programming.
+Xie began her art journey in 2011 with a Diploma of Visual Art at RMIT University majoring in painting and photography.
+She later developed her artistic practice and professional experience through a Bachelor of Fine Art (2015), and then a Master of Contemporary Art (2017) at the Victorian College of the Arts, The University of Melbourne.
+Since graduating, Xie has made contributions as a curator and artist in numerous exhibitions.
+Xie is fluent in both Mandarin and English and brings her experience of both Australian and Chinese artworlds to the project8 team.

 NAN JIANG is the Marketing and Events Director at project8.
 Jiang has long believed that art plays an important role in understanding ourselves and the world.
 Art has always been central to her life—from painting as a child, through to her extensive creative professional experience in screen production, multi-platform content creation, documentary, directing, and audio-visual production for radio and television.
 Jiang has worked nationally and internationally as a Project Manager and Event Manager in media and culture industries with extensive experience organising events that include international cultural festivals and exchanges, performances and concerts.
 Most importantly, she strongly believes in art’s implicit capacity to inspire, connect and make the world anew.
 Jiang is fluent in both Mandarin and English.